Chapter 3 - Nonparametric Estimation and Testing

 ts

-# Count number of failures at each event time
+# Number of failures at each event time (named vector)

-# Prepare vectors for risk set sizes, the dLambda increments, and cumulative Lambda
+# Prepare vectors for risk set sizes, hazard increments, and cumulative hazard

 # 4. Compute Nelson–Aalen estimates